-There are three drainage areas at the Facility which direct storm water runoff to the Pacific Ocean at Hilo Harbor (Reeds Bay).
+There are two drainage areas at the Facility which direct storm water runoff to the Pacific Ocean at Hilo Harbor (Reeds Bay).
 The outfalls are not accessible.

-Drainage Area A - Storm water runoff from Pier 4 and a portion of the cargo handling area comprises this drainage area.
-Storm water sheet flows into a trench drain and from the drain into the harbor through Outfall 2.
+Drainage Area A - Storm water runoff from Pier 4, parking, auto ro-ro, LCL and hazmat staging, and a portion of the container staging area comprises this drainage area.
+Storm water sheet flows into three trench drains that bisects the edge of the pier.
+There is a pipe in the center of each trench drain that runs approximately 4' into the harbor through a pipe located in the center of each trench drain.

-Drainage Area B - Storm water runoff from Pier 4, the equipment repair area, container and chassis storage, reefer storage, a fuel tank, and a portion of the cargo handling comprises this drainage area.
+Drainage Area B - Storm water runoff from Piers 2 and 4, auto ro-ro, the equipment repair area, container and chassis staging, reefer staging, a fuel tank, and a portion of the container staging area comprises this drainage area.
 There are three storm drains in this area.
-Storm water sheet flows into a catch basin to the harbor through an offsite Outfall 1.
+Storm water sheet flows into a catch basin to the harbor through an offsite Outfall 1 and as sheet flow off the pier.